-- 1. If the items you want to select are not visible in the map, tap 😂 , select the file and then make the appropriate layer(s) visible and selectable. - 2.
+- 1. If the items you want to select are not visible in the map, tap ♦ in the map toolbar to open the Layer manager and select the Map files tab.
+Select the file and then make the appropriate layer(s) visible and selectable. - 2.
 In the map, tap the items that will define the horizontal alignment.